SvillarroelZ/ejercicio_insulina/TESTING_WORKFLOW.md

 1. Original data is protected: preproinsulin_seq.txt is NEVER deleted by any script
 2. Tests are isolated: Tests use temporary directories (tmp_path) and do not interfere with manual pipeline execution
 3. Interactive cleanup: The prompt at the end gives you control over generated files
+4. File naming: cleaner.py cleans sequences, reset_workspace.py resets the workspace
-4. Coverage: Currently at 99% overall, 100% on all main modules
+5. Coverage: Currently at 99% overall, 100% on all main modules

 ## Troubleshooting